Heart attack and acute coronary syndrome

 An electrocardiogram (ECG or EKG) measures and records the electrical activity of the heart.
 The waves measured by the ECG correspond to the contraction and relaxation pattern of the different parts of the heart.
 Specific waves seen on an ECG are named with letters:

-- P. The P wave is associated with the contractions of the atria (the two chambers that receive blood from outside the heart).
+- P. The P wave is associated with the contractions of the atria (the two chambers in the heart that receive blood from outside).

 - QRS.
 The QRS is a series of waves associated with ventricular contractions.
 (The ventricles are the two major pumping chambers in the heart.)